UD-Math-Data-Science-1/notes/regression/logistic.md

     format_version: 0.13
     jupytext_version: 1.11.5
 kernelspec:
-  display_name: 'Python 3'
+  display_name: Python 3 (ipykernel)
   language: python
   name: python3
 ---

 # Logistic regression

 The reinterpretation of classification methods as a form of regression on probability quickly leads to the question of looking for other ways to perform that regression.
 Specifically, can linear regression be adapted to that purpose?
+The answer is a qualified "yes".

 A linear regressor is the function $f(\bfx) = \bfx^T \bfw$ for a constant vector $\bfw$ (where we may augment $\bfx$ with a constant in order to incorporate the intercept).
 It's not a good candidate for representing a probability, which should vary between 0 and 1.
-A simple remedy is to transform its output using **logistic function**, which is defined as
+A simple remedy is to transform its output using the **logistic function**, which is defined as

 $$
 \sigma(x) = \frac{1}{1+e^{-x}}.